 He wanted to change and start saving up and the first step was to cut back on his drinking expenses.

-I've a friend's husband who used GRAB frequently for transport to and fro work.
+I've a private client who used GRAB frequently for transport to and fro work.
 After the credit card bill audit, he realised he had been clocking more than $600 a month on it.

 A simple change in habit to wake up earlier and leave on time for public transport.